Model template

 The .gitattributes file

 We use Git LFS to store large files (over 100 MB).
 Typically, these files are model parameters.
 Files to be stored in Git LFS should be specified in the .gitattributes file.
-The current file will store in Git LFS all files in csv, h5, joblib, pkl, pt and tsv format.
+Examples for Git LFS tracking of csv, h5, joblib, pkl, pt and tsv are:

 *.csv filter=lfs diff=lfs merge=lfs -text